 Cast the Adhesive

-- Lightly sand the Kapton face of the bonded tile-Kapton stack with 400 grit sandpaper.
+- Lightly sand the Kapton face of the bonded tile-Kapton stack with approx. 600 grit sandpaper.
 Sand in both perpendicular directions and both diagonals.
-MRC: maybe 600 or 800 grit to reduce scratches that could weaken the Kapton?

 - Wipe off the Kapton to remove sanding dust using a Kimwipe wetted with acetone.